 After a disastrous rookie season, highlighted by leading MLB in strikeouts (217), Moncada has shown off his potential in 2019.
 Hitting .308 while totaling 16 home runs and 48 RBIs, the now-third baseman has been making better contact and been Chicago’s most well-rounded source of offense.

 Giolito has been Chicago’s ace.
 He has been getting hitters to bite on his curveball, owns a 3.15 ERA, totaled 120 strikeouts, and is going to the MLB All-Star Game next week; he has taken a 180 from a nightmare 2018 season, low-lighted by a 6.13 ERA.

 Those four players are some of the best at their respective niche.
-Anderson and Moncada are a killer offensive middle infield duo, Abreu is a potent force, and Giolito is a towering right-hander.
+Anderson and Moncada are a killer left side of the infield duo, Abreu is a potent force, and Giolito is a towering right-hander.
 And the first three aforementioned players don’t even end the positives in manager Rick Renteria‘s lineup,

 Catcher James McCann has been a force at the plate, hitting .317 while driving in 30 runs, Eloy Jimenez has blasted 15 home runs, and Leury Garcia is hitting .296.
 When this lineup is firing on all cylinders, they’re explosive.
 There are few young lineups you’d take over theirs moving forward.